manobendro/bitsflowbit-simulator/README.md

 The simulator is designed to be embedded into other web applications as an iframe.
 The embedding API and URLs are not yet stable and are subject to change.
-If you are interested in embedding the simulator in your application please [get in touch](mailto:support@microbit.org).
+If you are interested in embedding the simulator in your application please [get in touch](mailto:support@bitsflowlab.xyz).

 The URL to embed is https://python-simulator.usermbit.org/v/0.1/simulator.html.
 You can embed this in your application directly.
 We would love to hear about your use of the simulator so please open an issue to get in touch.

-The iframe provides the micro:bit board user interface and some limited interactions.
+The iframe provides the bitsflow:bit board user interface and some limited interactions.
 It does not provide a terminal for serial/the REPL or any UI to change the board sensor state.

 A value for a brand color can be passed to the simulator via a query